What To Do With a Master’s or PhD Degree in Anthropology from Carleton?

 David Loewen (MA, 2005) is currently the Manager of Strategic Policy in the Saskatchewan Ministry of Agriculture developing policy and analysis on issues including infrastructure, municipal planning and taxation, labour, federal-provincial relations, social license, strategic planning and research, and capacity development.
 Previously, he was a Senior Intergovernmental Officer, Canadian Intergovernmental Relations at Executive Council.
 Before returning to Saskatchewan he held positions as the Manager of Immigration Policy and Health Workforce Analyst in the Government of Alberta.

 Colleen McKay (MA, 2004) was a Project Coordinator at the Ontario HIV Treatment Network in Toronto where she worked with researchers and community members to carry out HIV related community-based research and provided support to various grant programs.
-As a Grants Officer at the University of Ontario Institute of Technology, Colleen has provided support across all UOIT faculties for a wide variety of individual and institutional research grant programs.
+As a Grants Officer at the Ontario Tech University (formerly the University of Ontario Institute of Technology), Colleen has provided support across all UOIT faculties for a wide variety of individual and institutional research grant programs.
 Currently, she manages the Canada Research Chairs program and the Equity, Diversity and Inclusion in research portfolio while providing primary research grant support to the faculties of Social Science and Humanities, Business and Information Technology, Health Sciences and Education.